isb-cgc/ISB-CGC-pipelines/README.md

 (To verify this, after you log back in, you can type ``groups`` and you should see the `supervisor` group in the list.)

+Next, you need to set/update PYTHONPATH to include the ISB-CGC-pipelines modules:

+`export PYTHONPATH=$PYTHONPATH:/usr/local/ISB-CGC-pipelines/lib`

-To configure the framework, run the following command and follow the prompts:
+Now you can configure the ISB-CGC-pipelines framework, by running the following command and following the prompts:

 `isb-cgc-pipelines config set all`

 Most of the given prompts will provide a suitable default value that you can use by simply pressing enter at each prompt.
-If you are unsure what to enter for a particular value, the recommended approach is to accept the default value proposed for the given item.
+If you are unsure what to enter for a particular value, accept the default value.
 The only exception to this is the value for the GCP project id, which must be provided by you during the configuration process.  (**Note** that this needs to be the GCP project **id** not the **name**.
 If you go to the [IAM & Admin > Settings page](https://console.cloud.google.com/iam-admin/settings) on the Cloud Console, you will see the Project name, ID, and number listed.
 You can also see the project id next to ``project =`` in the output from ``gcloud config list``.)

 There is one last configuration step, which is to "bootstrap" the messaging system that underlies the job scheduling/monitoring system.
 To initialize this process simply run `isb-cgc-pipelines bootstrap`, which should report a success message if the bootstrap process was successful.